Akhandalamani Temple: Temple

 The main hall was built by a sage named Shri Narasingha Pratap Kumar and the surrounding wall of the temple was built by a noted sage named Shri Darshan Sekhara Das.
 Later, today's Bhoga Mandapa near the temple (along with the present temple office) was built by government initiative.
 The P.W.D road from Bhadrak to Aradi was declared State Highway and was converted into all-weather road instead of fair-weather road.
 A Pantha Nivas was built at Aradi by Tourism Dept., Govt. of Odisha.
 The Govt. of Odisha sanctioned a handsome amount for the temple.
 There was one reported incidence of theft and burglary at the temple.

 Festivals

 There are many fairs and festivals observed at the temple of Baba Akhandalamani like Mahasibaratri which is locally called Jagara mela.
-On this day pilgrims and devotees inside and outside the state are assembled and worship Akhandalamani at Aradi.
+On this day, pilgrims and devotees inside and outside the state assemble and worship Akhandalamani at Aradi.
 Bol bam devotees come to Aradi in large number from different areas in the month of Sravana to worship the God and pour holy water over the Shiva Linga.
 The Bol bam devotees carry holy water from different rivers of India like Ganges, Baitarani, Mahanadi, Salandi, Peta etc. with a bamboo lever.

 Controversy

-In January 2009, the women and child development minister of Odisha was objected by the sevayats for desecrating the temple since she comes from a lower cast.
+In January 2009, the Women and Child Development Minister of Odisha, Pramila Mallik, was objected by the sevayats for desecrating the temple, since she comes from a lower caste.